John Addington Symonds: Early life and education

 In the autumn of 1858, Symonds went to Balliol College, Oxford, as a commoner but was elected to an exhibition in the following year.
 In spring of that same year, he fell in love with William Fear Dyer (1843–1905), a Bristol choirboy three years younger.
 They engaged in a chaste love affair that lasted a year, until broken up by Symonds.
 The friendship continued for several years afterwards, until at least 1864.
 Dyer became organist and choirmaster of St Nicholas' Church, Bristol.

 At Oxford University, Symonds became engaged in his studies and began to demonstrate his academic ability.
 In 1860, he took a first in Mods and won the Newdigate prize with a poem on "The Escorial"; in 1862 he obtained a first in Literae Humaniores, and in 1863 won the Chancellor's English Essay.

-In 1862, Symonds was elected to an open fellowship at the conservative Magdalen.
+In 1862, Symonds was elected to an open fellowship at the conservative Magdalen College, Oxford.
 He made friends with a C. G. H. Shorting, whom he took as a private pupil.
 When Symonds refused to help Shorting gain admission to Magdalen, the younger man wrote to school officials alleging "that I [Symonds] had supported him in his pursuit of the chorister Walter Thomas Goolden (1848–1901), that I shared his habits and was bent on the same path."
 Although Symonds was officially cleared of any wrongdoing, he suffered a breakdown from the stress and shortly thereafter left the university for Switzerland.

 Personal life

 In Switzerland, he met Janet Catherine North (sister of botanical artist Marianne North, 1830–1890).
 They married at Hastings on 10 November 1864.
 They settled in London and had four daughters: Janet (born 1865), Charlotte (born 1867), Margaret (Madge) (born 1869) and Katharine (born 1875; she was later honoured for her writing as Dame Katharine Furse).
 Edward Lear wrote "The Owl and the Pussycat" for the three-year-old Janet.

-While in Clifton in 1868, Symonds met and fell in love with Norman Moor (January 10, 1851 – March 6, 1895), a youth about to go up to Oxford, who became his pupil.
+While in Clifton in 1868, Symonds met and fell in love with Norman Moor (10 January 1851 – 6 March 1895), a youth about to go up to Oxford, who became his pupil.
 Symonds and Moor had a four-year affair but did not have sex, although according to Symonds's diary of 28 January 1870, "I stripped him naked and fed sight, touch and mouth on these things."
 The relationship occupied a good part of his time, including one occasion he left his family and travelled to Italy and Switzerland with Moor.
 The unconsummated affair also inspired his most productive period of composing poetry, published in 1880 as New and Old: A Volume of Verse.